boldflight/BibleConverter/test_EPUB/output/ezek.md

 ### A Prophecy Against Egypt

-[1] In the tenth year, in the tenth month, on the twelfth day of the month, the **Lord’**s message came to me:
+[1] In the tenth year, in the tenth month, on the twelfth day of the month, the **Lord**'s message came to me:
 [2] “Son of man, turn toward Pharaoh king of Egypt and prophesy against him and against all Egypt.
 [3] Tell them, ‘This is what the Sovereign **Lord** says: